IsaiahGrace/isaiahgrace.github.io/index.markdown

 #layout: home
 ---
-This is my website.
-I'm not a front end developer.
-But hopefully this site can showcase some interesting projects I've worked on!
+This site showcases some interesting projects I've worked on.
+Everything is under heavy development, and more content is coming every day.

 # Projects: